ktsintotas/BoTW-LCD/README.md

 ```

 ## Contact
 If you have problems or questions using this code, please contact the author (e-mail address: ktsintot@pme.duth.gr, ktsintotas@icloud.com).
+Contributions are totally welcome.